octobercms/docs/user-guide/quickstart/editor/media-manager.md

 ## Copy the File Path

 1. Click on the image you just uploaded to select it.
-2. Look for the file path displayed in the details panel — it will be something like `my-image.jpg` (or `images/my-image.jpg` if you put it in a folder).
+2. Look for the file path displayed in the details panel.
+It will be something like `my-image.jpg` (or `images/my-image.jpg` if you put it in a folder).
-3. Copy this path or remember it — you will need it in the next step.
+3. Copy this path or remember it.
+You will need it in the next step.

 ## Display the Image on a Page